 Dr. Bing Melody Zhang is board-certified by American Board of Pathology in Clinical Pathology and Molecular Genetic Pathology.
 She is also a certified and fully credentialed HLA laboratory director by American Society for Histocompatibility & Immunogenetics (ASHI) for the following areas--Solid Organ Transplantation: Deceased Donor; Solid Organ Transplantation: Live Donor; HSC/BM Transplantation: Related Donor; HSC/BM Transplantation: Unrelated Donor; Histocompatibility Testing for Other Clinical Purposes; Transfusion Support.
-Dr. Zhang completed Clinical Pathology residency and Molecular Pathology as well as Clinical Genomics fellowships at Stanford.
+Dr. Zhang completed Clinical Pathology residency, Molecular Genetic Pathology as well as Clinical Genomics fellowships, and Histocompatibility/Immunogetics training at Stanford.
 She is an attending pathologist at the molecular pathology service and the assistant director of the HLA lab (Stanford Blood Center) and associate section director of the molecular pathology lab (Stanford Health Care).
-Her main research interests include genetic/genomic testing for inherited non-malignant hematologic disorders, NGS-based TCR/Ig clonality/MRD diagnostic testing, molecular testing for BMT/solid organ transplantation, and HLA-related disease association and pharmacogenetic testing.
+Her main research interests include genetic/genomic testing for malignant and non-malignant hematologic disorders, NGS-based TCR/Ig clonality/MRD diagnostic testing, molecular testing for BMT/solid organ transplantation, and HLA-related disease association and pharmacogenetic testing.

 - Molecular Genetic Pathology